cbworden/shake-doc/shakemap_applications.rst

 San Bernardino and Riverside Counties and the California Office of Emergency Services (now the California Emergency Management Agency, or CalEMA), Southern Region.

-Unnecessary response in an effort to fully assess the potential effects of an earthquake, although not as costly as inadequate or misguided response in a real disaster, can be costly as well.
+While prioritizing earthquake response and management is considered the primary goal of systems like ShakeMap, unnecessary response in an effort to fully assess the potential effects of an earthquake---although not as costly as inadequate or misguided response in a real disaster---can be avoided with proper well-constrained shaking information.
 Had the magnitude-7 earthquake occurred in urban Los Angeles or another urban area in California, ShakeMap could be employed to quickly identify the communities and jurisdictions requiring immediate response.
 To help facilitate the use of ShakeMap in emergency